Horizen (ZEN) Price Reaches $122.73 on Major Exchanges

-Horizen (CURRENCY:ZEN) traded down 7.4% against the dollar during the one day period ending at 7:00 AM Eastern on April 28th.
-One Horizen coin can currently be purchased for $122.73 or 0.00224195 BTC on major exchanges.
-Horizen has a market capitalization of $1.35 billion and approximately $153.59 million worth of Horizen was traded on exchanges in the last day.
-In the last week, Horizen has traded 8.7% higher against the dollar.
+Horizen (CURRENCY:ZEN) traded 1.2% higher against the dollar during the twenty-four hour period ending at 9:00 AM E.T. on May 3rd.
+Horizen has a market cap of $1.35 billion and approximately $54.12 million worth of Horizen was traded on exchanges in the last day.
+One Horizen coin can currently be purchased for approximately $122.73 or 0.00209929 BTC on popular exchanges.
+During the last week, Horizen has traded 0.9% lower against the dollar.

 Horizen Profile